ShivaliLN/UI-PolyCare/README.md

 ## How it works

-- Step 1 - Under **Donation** tab - Donate to PolyCare as little as 0.0001 Matic.
+- Step 1 - Under **Donate** tab - Donate to PolyCare as little as 0.0001 Matic.
 You can choose if you wish to participate in the Governance Protocol.
-If yes, you will be minted PolycareToken(PCT) tokens depending upon your donation amount.
+If yes, PolycareToken(PCT) tokens will be minted depending upon your donation amount.

-- Step 2 - Under **Governance** tab - users with 25000 or more Polycare Tokens can create a proposal (assumption is you or someone you know volunteers and works with the Oldage Homes and Orphanage is your area, determine the expenditure amount and submit proposal with **supporting documents**)
+- Step 2 - Under **Governance** tab - users with certain amount of Polycare Tokens can create a proposal (assumption is you or someone you know volunteers and works with the Oldage Homes and Orphanage is your area, determine the expenditure amount and submit proposal with **supporting documents**)
 - Step 3 - Proposal goes through governance process where users with PCT token can delegate vote to someone or themself and participate in governance.
 - Step 4 - If the proposal is passed, funds are released to the Oldage home.